hning87/Anime-Face-Generator-using-GAN-FinalProject-Group2/Code/README.md

 ## Data Preprocessing
 The dataset originally contains images and tags.
 For collecting the images data, please run the code **data preprocessing.py** to get the completely dataset of the images.
-After run this code, you will get a images file called **imgs.npy**
+After running this code, you will get a images file called **imgs.npy**

 ## DCGAN
 For running the DCGAN, please use the code **DCGAN.py**